Rad-hi/Robothon/README.md

 ## Workshop 2 folder

+*Requirements: An Arduino board, an H-Bridge (L298N), and at least a motor*

 The second practical workshop is meant to be an introduction to actuators (mainly motors), and how can we control them.
 A big part of this workshop is talking about the theory of [H-bridges](https://en.wikipedia.org/wiki/H-bridge) and how they allow us to control motors to turn in any direction.
 Additionally, we'll discuss the difference between [speed and torque](http://lancet.mit.edu/motors/motors3.html) and its relation to current consumption.
 Furthermore, We'll control a motor (then two) with what we learned about Arduino and [H-bridges](https://en.wikipedia.org/wiki/H-bridge), and finally we'll talk about [Pusle Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and we'll control the speed of the motor using what we learned about Arduino and [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation).

 ## Workshop 3 folder

+*Requirements: An Arduino board, and at least one of the two sensors we mentioned (Ultrasonic and/or IR)*

 So, we learned how to code Arduino boards, how to control motors (actuators) with Arduino code, and we can build a moving robot, **but** our robot won't be able to perceive anything about its environment !